Forex Trading13 min read

 Setting a daily stop — a maximum loss per day — prevents revenge trading.
 If you lose 2-3% of your account in a day, stop trading for that day.
 The market will be there tomorrow.

-The Google AI Overview for this keyword (India, 2026-03-24) recommends: "Establish a maximum daily loss limit to prevent emotional, compulsive trading ('revenge trading')."
+A widely recommended principle: establish a maximum daily loss limit to prevent emotional, compulsive trading ("revenge trading").

 Open an Account